grantiguess/redstringuireact/GIT_NATIVE_PROTOCOL.md

 This protocol isn't just solving technical problems—it's building the nervous system for a new form of collective consciousness.
 By making semantic knowledge truly ownable, shareable, and evolvable, we create conditions for unprecedented collaboration between human and artificial intelligence.

-The brain is leaving the body, and we're building the infrastructure for its next evolutionary leap.
-Not through centralized platforms that extract value and impose control, but through protocols that amplify human agency while enabling planetary-scale coordination.
+This protocol provides infrastructure for distributed knowledge management through decentralized systems that amplify human agency while enabling large-scale coordination.

 Every person becomes a neuron in a larger intelligence.
 Every concept becomes a building block for collective understanding.
 Every connection becomes a pathway for shared cognition.